adamredwoods/react-calendar-app/README.md

 POST | /auth/signup | Adds new user to user database POST | /auth/login | Authenticates login details
-POST | /auth/me/from/token | Checks if token is present on browser refresh POST | /calendar | Adds holidays to the user's chosen calendar
+POST | /auth/me/from/token | Checks if token is present on browser refresh POST | /calendar/all | Finds all calendars associated with a user POST | /calendar/oneCal | Finds a single calendar associated with a user POST | /calendar/addHoliday | Adds holidays to the user's chosen calendar POST | /calendar/add | Creates a calendar
+POST | /calendar/edit | Adds a contributor too the calendar POST | /calendar/editName | Edits the name of the calendar POST | /calendar/events | Shows all events for a month POST | /calendar/one | Add an event to the calendar POST | /calendar/editone | Edit a single event
+POST | /calendar/event/delete | Delete a single event

 ## Next Steps
+* Week view
+* Change icons for different events
-* TBD
+* More advanced styling

 ## Getting Started
 * Fork and clone this repository